The Documentary Blueprint: A Timeline of Observation vs. Direction

 • Timing: 15–30 minutes for Family Photos; 15 minutes for Couple’s Photos.

 • Your Job: Follow my lead.
-I’ll give you clear direction so we can get these important groupings done quickly and get you back to your cocktail hour.
+I’ll give you clear direction so we can finish these important groupings quickly and return you to your cocktail hour.

 Phase 4: The Ceremony